Let’s bring back the Coffee Klatch

 While coffeehouses specialized around topics such as science or business or literature, at-home gatherings, especially those hosted by women and for women, focused on domestic life.
 And here’s the thing about domestic life that still holds true today—our day-to-day life is as affected by the politics of the day as it is by childcare and our favorite recipe for roast chicken.
 And so women then as now discussed it all.

 It’s true that happy hour may be the modern stand-in for the coffee klatch.
 At happy hour, we gather to discuss the news of the day, our work, our home lives, our plans.
 It’s a time carved out to be in community, something we desperately crave and need.
-It’s also a time to drink booze, with a focus on “happiness” that doesn't always gel with our current realities.
+It’s also a time we often associate with a focus on “happiness” and drinking culture that doesn't always gel with our current realities.

 Let’s bring back the klatsch